reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 With the Date API, formatting can be quite tedious and the process involves numerous steps.
 As seen in the example above, there are various flaws in this process:
 - The Date API itself does not store any formatting information.
-Therefore, we need to use it in combination with the SimpleDateFormat.
+Therefore, we need to use it in combination with the `SimpleDateFormat`.
-- The `SimpleDateFormat` class is not thread-safe so it cannot be used in multithreaded applications without proper synchronization.
+- The `SimpleDateFormat` class is not thread-safe so it **cannot be used in multithreaded applications without proper synchronization**.
-- As the Date API does not have timezone information, we have to use the Calendar class.
-However, the Calendar object cannot be formatted, so we extract date from `Calendar` for formatting.
+- As the Date API **does not have timezone information**, we have to use the `Calendar` class.
+However, it cannot be formatted, so we extract date from `Calendar` for formatting.

 #### SQL Dates

 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/sqlDates.JPG" %}}

-- The API demonstrates poor design choice as java.sql.Date, java.sql.Time and java.sql.Timestamp all extend java.util.Date class.
+- The API demonstrates poor design choice as `java.sql.Date`, `java.sql.Time` and `java.sql.Timestamp` all extend `java.util.Date` class.
 Due to differences between the subclasses and java.util.Date, the [documentation](https://docs.oracle.com/javase/7/docs/api/java/sql/Timestamp.html) itself suggests to not use the Date class generically thus violating the **Liskov Substitution Principle.**